shaik1002/biggitlabbomb/doc/administration/settings/sign_up_restrictions.md

 ### Known issues

-When a user [requests access to a group](../../user/group/index.md), the initial role assigned is Developer.
+When you turn on role promotion approval, the billable count can still increase if a user [requests access to a group](../../user/group/index.md) and is approved by the group Owner on a [billable role](../../subscriptions/gitlab_com/index.md#billable-users).
-If this access is approved by a user with the Owner role for the group and the user becomes a member of the group, the billable count increases if this user did not have a billable role previously.

 <!-- ## Troubleshooting